Raggaer/castro/en-US/lua/events.md

 end
 ```

 This example illustrates how the online chart gets its data.
-Tick rate strings can contain `s,m,h,x,d,y` for example `1h35m`
+Tick rate strings can contain `s,m,h,d,x,y` for example `1h35m`

 ### Stopping an event